How Christie Wrote

 Plots come to me at such odd moments, when I am walking along the street, or examining a hat shop...suddenly a splendid idea comes into my head.

-Spending most of her time with imaginary friends and allowed the run of a sprawling house and garden, Agatha Clarissa Miller’s unconventional childhood fostered an extraordinary imagination.
+Spending most of her time with imaginary friends, Agatha Clarissa Miller’s unconventional childhood fostered an extraordinary imagination.
 Against her mother’s wishes, she taught herself to read and had little or no formal education until the age of fifteen or sixteen when she was sent to a finishing school in Paris.

 Agatha Christie always said that she had no ambition to be a writer although she made her debut in print at the age of eleven with a poem printed in a local London newspaper.
 (Finding herself in bed with influenza, her mother suggested she write down the stories she was so fond of telling.)
 And so a lifelong passion began.
 By her late teens she had had several poems published in The Poetry Review and written a number of short stories.
 But it was her sister’s challenge to write a detective story that would later spark what would become her illustrious career.